 James V. Koch is Board of Visitors Professor of Economics and President Emeritus at Old Dominion University.
 He also has held teaching and research positions at Illinois State University, California State University at Los Angeles, the University of Grenoble (France), Brown University, Rhode Island College, Ball State University, the University of Hawai'i, the Royal Melbourne Institute of Technology in Australia and the University of Montana.
 He served as President of the University of Montana (1986-1990) and Old Dominion University (1990-2001) and was named one of the 100 most effective college presidents in the United States.

-For eleven years, Dr. Koch has produced the widely cited State of the Region Report for the Hampton Roads, Virginia, metropolitan area (population 1.6 million) that analyzes and assesses the region’s economic, political and social conditions.
+Dr. Koch has served as a consultant or expert witness for over seventy-five legal firms, corporations, and universities.
+For fourteen years, Dr. Koch has produced the widely cited State of the Region Report for the Hampton Roads, Virginia, metropolitan area (population 1.7 million) that analyzes and assesses the region’s economic, political and social conditions.

 Additionally, Dr. Koch has evaluated more than fifty presidents of universities, including the University of Hawai'i, the University of Central Florida, Florida Gulf Coast University and the University of Alaska.
 His 1996 book, Presidential Leadership (co-authored with James L. Fisher) is used as a reference and textbook in many universities and leadership institutes.
 In July 2004, his The Entrepreneurial College President (with James L. Fisher), was published by Praeger for the American Council on Education.